-Munster’s Tyler Bleyendaal forced to retire on medical grounds
+Munster have announced outhalf Tyler Bleyendaal is to retire from rugby on medical grounds.

 29-year-old Bleyendaal last featured for the province in Novemver 2019, with a neck injury forcing him into a premature retirement.